Posted by: on August 19, 2016 at 3:22 pm

 • Security incidents decrease by 23%, on average, with a new PC versus an old one.

-• The processors that we recommend, Intel Core i5 and i7, allow us to repair your desktop even if it is powered down, letting us get you back up and working even faster.
+• The processors that we recommend, Intel Core i5, i7 Core Ultra 5 and Core Ultra 7, allow us to repair your desktop even if it is powered down, letting us get you back up and working even faster.

 We dug around the internet a bit, looking for the origins and rationale of the original site.
-We didn’t find any background specifically related to that particular site, but estimates ranged from 15 to 20 years.
+We didn’t find any background specifically related to that particular site, but estimates ranged from 15 to 20 years per real-time computer year.
 That correlates pretty well with the link results above.

 In our estimation, it holds up pretty well.
 A computer 1-3 years old with proper maintenance should be running strong.
 After 3 years, it’s generally time to come up with a computer retirement plan.
 Running a 5-year-old computer in your workplace should be an amusing anomaly at best.
 (Our apologies to any 93-year-old humans who are still working full time.)

-Give it a try with the oldest computer in your office, and let us know your results on Facebook or Twitter!
+Give it a try with the oldest computer in your office, and let us know your results on LinkedIn, Facebook or X!

 Schedule An Appointment